 I headed back to the boat eagerly anticipating the buffet lunch.
 A greek feast awaited.
 Huge spreads of authentic greek plates and salads were followed by an even bigger spread of desserts.
 I finished the meal off with another greek coffee in preparation for our last island adventure on Aegina.

-On board, we had the option to buy a bus tour of the island scenery or a tour to the temple of Aphaia and the monastery.
-I decided to head to the temple of Aphaia, which was the inspiration for the Parthenon.
+Onboard, we had the option to buy a bus tour of the island scenery or a tour to the temple of Aphaia and the monastery.
+I decided to head to the temple of Aphaia, which was the inspiration for the Parthenon and one of the top things to do in Aegina.

 I’ve never stood in front of a structure in so much awe.
 The temple was built in 500 B.C.
 It is truly remarkable and makes you feel like a tiny dot on an incredibly long timeline.